suvrat-rao12/storage-ring-gravitational-wave-observatory/README.md

 NOTE1: Rename the "theanorc.txt" file to ".theanorc.txt" (notice the '.' at the start) and place this file in your "C:\Users\username" folder.
 Also rename the paths inside this file to the corresponding paths of your computer.
 Some paths will only exist after you complete the installation procedure following the guide below.

-NOTE2: Place "earth.png" in the same folder as "srgo.py".
+NOTE2: Place "earth.png" and "saved_plots" in the same folder as "srgo.py".
 It is required by the code to create the main plots.
 The other images are also used in making plots, but they are re-generated and saved by the code with each run.

 NOTE3: Be careful if you wish to time the code, as it may hang the MCMC subroutine due to unknown reasons!

-ORDERWISE, PROPER MODULE INSTALLATION, ERROR DEBUGGING & OPTIMIZATION INSTRUCTIONS *FOR WINDOWS*: <br />
+ORDERWISE, PROPER MODULE INSTALLATION, ERROR DEBUGGING & OPTIMIZATION INSTRUCTIONS <br />

+*FOR WINDOWS (with GPU assist)*: <br />
 (start with a clean installation, then just follow this list mechanically and you should be good...) <br />
 (also, skip making separate environments and just install everything in the anaconda base environment) <br />
 https://gist.github.com/ElefHead/93becdc9e99f2a9e4d2525a59f64b574 <br />